 About 1975, I took down and rolled up some works in order to reuse the stretcher.
 Of these works, there are no pictures, and I have no memory of them.
 One day I will probably open the rolls.
 No doubt I considered these works as inferior at that time.

 Naturally, there's always the question of what should be included or not.
 There are, for example, drawings by Rembrandt which I have not included because they were finger exercises for me which I deemed useful some day.
 Then there are some drawings I did for and with my daughters, in particular very fine portraits in profile, which I have not been included yet.

-From my school days there are a number of copies and other attempts of which I also have only only included one as an example each.
-The copies, for example, show that I did quite well, not only with van Gogh (› Nr.
-2), and the other example (› Nr.
-3) proves that there was not terribly much to learn for me in school and besides that, I didn't have anything to say. ( E-Mail July 2008 )
+From my school days there are a quite a number of copies and other attempts of which I also have only only included one as each an example.
+The copies, for example, show that I dared to try and did surprisingly well, not only with van Gogh › 2 several times and Monet and Macke several times, and the other example › 3 and others prove that I did not learn terribly much with respect to art in school, and besides that, I didn't have anything to say. ( E-Mail July 2008 )